 For examples of how we are benefiting communities across the globe through grant giving and employee volunteering, see below.
 Or download a more extensive list of our 2012 grants and donations.

-Disaster relief – We join humanitarian organizations to address disasters when they strike.
-Whatever the situation, our donations of mission-critical equipment and money can provide vital infrastructure for emergency workers.
+Disaster relief – We join humanitarian organizations to provide relief to disaster victims.
+Whatever the situation, our donations provide vital support to emergency workers.

 Motorola Solutions Science Advisory Board Associates –Illinois, United States

 In conjunction with Destination Imagination, Science Advisory Board Associates (SABA) members provided a fun-filled evening of science, technology, engineering and mathematics (STEM) activities for approximately 75 Chicago Vocational Career Academy (CVCA) students.

 Malaysia STEM Empowerment Team – Penang & Kuala Lumpur, Malaysia